Einar Nilsson

 Einar Nilsson (8 June 1891 – 22 February 1937) was a Swedish track and field athlete who competed in the 1912 and 1920 Summer Olympics.

+Career

-In 1912 he entered the pentathlon, decathlon and two varieties of shot put and discus throw.
-He failed to complete his decathlon program, but placed fourth-tenth in the throwing events.
-In 1920 he qualified only in the shot put and finished fifth.
+Nilsson was selected to represent Sweden in his home Olympics in 1912 in Stockholm.
+He entered the pentathlon, decathlon and two varieties of shot put and discus throw.
+He failed to complete his decathlon program but placed fourth-tenth in the throwing events.
 Nilsson held national records in the shot put and discus throw, becoming the first Swede to break the 40 m barrier.
 He won five national titles in the shot put (1911–1914) and two in the discus (1911 and 1912), and placed second six times.

+Nilsson won the British AAA Championships title in the shot put event at the 1913 AAA Championships.

+At the 1920 Olympic Games, he qualified only in the shot put and finished fifth.

+Nilsson represented Djurgårdens IF and Örgryte IS.